This post will share how to use The Ordinary AHA BHA Peeling Solution safely without burning off your skin.

-While a lot of people believe that The Ordinary was quite reckless by making this product easily accessible, I believe that it part of their philosophy to break all the gatekeeping that happens in the skincare industry.
+While a lot of people believe that The Ordinary was quite reckless in making this product easily accessible, I believe that it is part of their philosophy to break all the gatekeeping that happens in the skincare industry.

 First Impressions of The Ordinary AHA BHA Peeling Solution

 No, it is not for teenagers or beginners that use facial scrubs.
 This is a more advanced level entirely.

-It is formulated with 30% AHA (Alpha Hydroxy Acid which exfoliates the top layer of your skin and gets rid of dead skin cells) and 2% BHA (Beta Hydroxy Acid which penetrates into your skin to unclog the pores that cause acne).
+It is formulated with 30% AHA (Alpha Hydroxy Acid, which exfoliates the top layer of your skin and gets rid of dead skin cells) and 2% BHA (Beta Hydroxy Acid, which penetrates into your skin to unclog the pores that cause acne).

 These acids are supplemented with Sodium Hyaluronate, Aloe Leaf Water, Panthenol and Glycerin to combat any dryness and irritation.

 Recommended Professional Directions for Use